BD-Portfolio/Javascript/callback/README.md

 5. Asynchronous operations are operations that take a significant amount of time to complete, such as network requests, file I/O, and database queries.
 6. If these operations were executed synchronously, the program would freeze and wait for the operation to complete before continuing.
 7. This can lead to a poor user experience, as the program would appear unresponsive.
-8. Callbacks allow you to continue executing code while the operation is being executed in the background.s
+8. Callbacks allow you to continue executing code while the operation is being executed in the background.

 ### Test code